aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/net/geometry-and-hierarchy/expose-geometric-transformation/_index.md

 ## Introduction

 Welcome to the exciting world of Aspose.3D for .NET!
-In this tutorial, we'll delve into the intricacies of exposing geometric transformations in 3D scenes using Aspose.3D.
+In this tutorial we'll show **how to apply translation** to nodes in a 3‑D scene, letting you **move 3D objects** precisely where you need them.
 If you're a .NET developer eager to enhance your 3D graphics capabilities, you're in the right place.

+## Quick Answers
+- **What is the primary method?** Use the `GeometricTranslation` property on a node’s `Transform`.
+- **Which class evaluates the final matrix?** `Node.EvaluateGlobalTransform`.
+- **Do I need a license for testing?** A temporary license works for evaluation; a full license is required for production.
+- **Can I see the matrix with and without translation?** Yes—pass `true` or `false` to `EvaluateGlobalTransform`.
+- **What .NET versions are supported?** All modern .NET Framework and .NET Core versions supported by Aspose.3D.

+## What is “how to apply translation” in Aspose.3D?
+Applying translation means assigning a displacement vector to a node so that every vertex attached to that node shifts by the same amount in world space.
+This is the core of moving objects, animating scenes, or aligning models.

+## Why use geometric transformation in .NET?
+- **Precise control** over object placement without altering the original mesh.
+- **Layered transformations** – you can combine scaling, rotation, and translation.
+- **Immediate feedback** – the `EvaluateGlobalTransform` method gives you the full matrix for debugging or custom calculations.

 ## Prerequisites

 Before we embark on this journey, make sure you have the following prerequisites in place:

 ### 1. Familiarity with .NET Development
 Ensure you have a solid understanding of .NET development, including the use of C#.

 ### 2. Aspose.3D for .NET Installation
 Download and install Aspose.3D for .NET by visiting the [download link](https://releases.aspose.com/3d/net/).
 If you encounter any issues, refer to the [documentation](https://reference.aspose.com/3d/net/) for assistance.

 ### 3. Basic 3D Concepts
 Brush up on your knowledge of basic 3D concepts, including nodes, transformations, and matrices.

 ## Import Namespaces

-In your .NET project, import the necessary namespaces to kickstart your journey with Aspose.3D.
+In your .NET project, import the necessary namespaces to kick‑start your work with Aspose.3D.

 ```csharp
 using Aspose.ThreeD;